*For More Information, Application, and Registration Guidance use the PSP Contact Form: www.psptraining.com/contact/

 - You wish to be certified and carry the title of Psychoanalyst.

-- You are seeking the most complete and extensive training in the field of Psychotherapy.
+- You are seeking the most complete and extensive training in the field of Psychoanalysis.

 - You want to join the ranks of the most highly-trained and respected Mental Health practitioners.